Why do we need a bridge?

 Is it safe?

 The opening spans consist of two 30m long bascules that swing open - they’re approximately the same length as those on Tower Bridge, so conventional in bridge engineering terms.
 We have suggested that up to four spans could open so that if one were to fail, then there would be backups available.
 Also the deep water either side of the Barrier, enables large vessels to anchor and wait if necessary.

 Our Transport consultants, Steer, estimate five million pedestrians and over one million cyclists would use the bridge for journeys to work.
 Leisure use would be on top of this.

 At this location, we would also connect two established and growing communities at Greenwich and Newham - New Charlton and Woolwich in Greenwich and the Royal Docks and Silvertown in Newham, are a vast development area delivering 70,000 new jobs and 55,000 new homes.
-The GLA is moving to the Crystal Building in the Royal Docks just north of the Barrier and this will also generate foot and cycle traffic.
+The GLA has moved to the Crystal Building in the Royal Docks just north of the Barrier and this will also generate foot and cycle traffic.

 How do you get to the bridge?

 The bridge would have landings at Barrier Park to the north and the gardens to the south so connecting Transport for London (TfL’s) Green Chain (Read More here) south of the river to walks and cycle routes extending up the Lea Valley to Stratford.
 Cyclists can use the Thames Path Cycle route to access Greenwich Peninsula and Canary Wharf.